ehzShelter/ConsolePhoneBook/README.md

 ## The Project has no memory-leak check with Valgring(a handy memory debugger)
 ## Finally, The code is pushed on github, you can check the code and report bugsj

+>> We will introduce the header aka functions prototypes only

 ## Project in Progress(RC editions)